karlospn/mytechramblings-site-source-code/content/posts/how-to-integrate-your-roslyn-analyzers-with-sonarqube.md

 ![sonarqube-with-plugin-installed](/img/sonarqube-with-plugin-installed.png)

-### **Step 3: Configure your Quality Gates to use the roslyn rules
+### **Step 3: Configure your Quality Gates to use the roslyn rules**

-Now that you have installed the rules plugin on your SonarQube server, it is time to configure it as you wish.
+Now that you have installed the plugin on your SonarQube server, it is time to configure the custom rules on Sonarqube.

 In the "Rules" section, if you search by repository name, you'll find your custom rules.

 ![sonarqube-enable-roslyn-rule-on-quality-gate](/img/sonarqube-enable-roslyn-rule-on-quality-gate.png)

-Now you can customize your Quality Gates whatever you see fit, and add those custom rules in whichever Quality Gate you want.
+Now you can associate any of those custom rules with a Quality Profile, just like any other SonarQube rule.

 ### **Step 4: Run a Sonar scan**